Shape the Future of Transfusion Medicine and Cellular Therapies

 The National Blood Foundation Partners commit both financially and intellectually to support the work of NBF.
 The Partner donor program was established in 2003 to provide corporate leaders, blood center CEOs and other industry executives with an exclusive opportunity to share information, create relationships and partnerships, and learn first-hand about the current issues critical to the transfusion medicine and cellular therapies from experts in the field.
 Partners currently contribute $5,000 to $25,000 annually based on their actual gross corporate sales or center revenue.

-Other Opportunities for a Partnership with the National Blood Foundation
+Other Ways to Partner with the National Blood Foundation

 In 2003, the NBF Leadership Forum was designed to provide an exclusive venue for blood center CEOs, medical directors, transfusion medicine physicians and researchers, corporate executives and industry experts to discuss the key issues facing the field.
 Today, it is an excellent opportunity for attendees to collaborate with one another, and to share new solutions impacting the transfusion medicine and cellular therapies field.
 Our goal each year is to continue to advance the dialogue and discussions among this prestigious group of attendees.